krupar101/sd_oblivion_remaster_scripts/README.md

 [Download Optimize-Oblivion.desktop](https://raw.githubusercontent.com/krupar101/sd_oblivion_remaster_scripts/refs/heads/main/Optimize-Oblivion.desktop)

 **Instructions:**
+1. Run the game at least once up until the main menu after installation.
-- Right-click the link above → **Save Link As** → Save it anywhere you like but make sure it ends with `.desktop`.
+2. Right-click the link above → **Save Link As** → Save it anywhere you like but make sure it ends with `.desktop`.
-- Then double-click the file to run it.
+3. Then double-click the file to run it.

 ### Alternatively: Use the konsole command